Thomas-Metcalf/Portfolio/University/3D/Shield/shield.md

 # Shield

 This model was a way to try out normal/bump maps, and was my first time baking.
-I did this in Maya, as I hadn't yet used Substance Painter.
+I did this in Maya & Photoshop, as I hadn't yet used Substance Painter.

 ## Images